CaddyGlow/gdl/TESTING.md

 # Testing Methodology

-This document describes the testing philosophy and practices used in the `gdl` project to achieve **high code coverage with minimal test maintenance burden**.
+This document describes the testing philosophy and practices used in the `ghdl` project to achieve **high code coverage with minimal test maintenance burden**.

 ## Philosophy: Test What Matters